Lawsuit seeks to ban Kanye West from Arizona ballot

 LaSota brushed aside criticism that West is trying to be a spoiler aimed at hurting Democratic nominee Joe Biden’s chances in Arizona.
 “That’s just political hyperbole,” LaSota said.
 “I don’t want to get into the politics of it.
 But obviously I think there is a lot to be achieved by someone else running for president.”

-Clayton’s attorneys said the lawsuit must be resolved quickly because the deadline for Arizona’s ballots will be printed on Sept.
+Clayton’s attorneys said the lawsuit must be resolved quickly because the deadline for Arizona’s ballots to be printed is on Sept.
 8 and 9.

 In a statement, Clayton described himself as a Navy veteran who cares about the November election.